-The user interface of Bybit comes in dark and white, it is customizable as you would expect from a high profile leverage trading platform.
-The way the interface is laid out is very intuitive, especially if you are a trader who likes everything to be highly accessible.
+The user interface of Bybit is dark and white color set-up, it is customizable, as you would expect from a high quality leveraged trading platform.
+The way the interface is designed is very intuitive, especially if you are a trader who values high accessibility.

-The design of the Bybit UI holds its own level as the trading environemnt is unique and different enough to stand on a higher ground than its competitors.
-Especially when you compare it to the old school UI design of Bitmex, Bybit builds a notch above.
+The design of the Bybit UI holds its own level, as the trading environment is unique and different enough to be on a higher level than its competitors especially if you compare it to the old school UI design of Bitmex, Bybit builds a notch above.

 The Order Tab

-On the right, you have the order tab where you have limit/market and conditional order types, all of the needed options so you will be able to make a profit in one of the most volatile markets.
-Positioned on the top of the order tab is the leverage adjustment slider.
-You can adjust it from 1x to 100x or input a custom level.
+On the right-hand side you have the order tab, where you have limit, market, and conditional order types, all the options you need to make a profit in one of the most volatile markets.
+At the top of the Order tab is the Leverage Adjustment slider.
+You can set it from 1x to 100x or enter a custom leverage level.

-Depending on which asset you are trading the max leverage number will be different.
+Depending on the asset you are trading, the maximum leverage will vary.
 What is good about the design here is that everything can be adjusted or accessed in one or two clicks.

-On the tab, you also find the asset selection mini-tab in the top right corner where the bitcoin sign is located.
-When you click on it you will find a selection of assets that you can trade with leverage.
-One thing that to criticize here is that this button is not obvious enough as it is just the logo of the corresponding asset.
+On the tab, you will also find the mini-tab for selecting assets in the upper right corner, where the Bitcoin character is located.
+If you click on it, you will find a selection of assets that you can trade with leverage.
+One criticism here is that this button is not obvious enough, as it is only the logo of the selected asset.

-Under the order tab, you can find the Contract Details where all of the details for the chosen contract BTC/USD are shown.
-This is very useful information for those looking to find a more global view of the platform activity.
+Under the Order tab you will find the contract details where all details for the selected contract BTC/USD are displayed.
+This is very useful information for those seeking a more global view of the platform activity.